 Grow Hyacinth Flowers for Spring Color & FragranceBring vibrant color and delightful fragrance into your spring garden with hyacinth flowers

 Hyacinths are one of the easiest spring bulbs to grow.
 Although hyacinth plants are small, they pack a big punch of both color and fragrance in their clusters of blooms.
 There are many varieties available in several colors, including purple, white, yellow and pink.
+Hyacinth bulbs can be grown indoors as well as in your garden.

 Generally 3-9, with some winter protection needed in zones lower than 5 and pre-chilling in fall required in zones higher than 7.
 (For tips on pre-chilling, see When to Plant in Care Tab)